[HISTORY: Adopted by the Town Board of the Town of Clarkstown 6-11-2019 by L.L. No. 8-2019. Amendments noted where applicable.]

 In order to promote the peace, comfort, safety and well-being of the inhabitants of the Town of Clarkstown and to protect these inhabitants from unwanted intrusions upon the privacy of their homes and home lands, and from crime and fraud, the practice of going in and upon private lands and residences in the Town of Clarkstown by solicitors, peddlers, hawkers, itinerant merchants or transient vendors of merchandise, not having been requested or invited so to do by the owner or owners, occupant or occupants of such private lands or residence, for the purpose of soliciting orders on a commercial basis, for the sale of goods, wares and merchandise, and/or selling commodities or services and/or disposing of and/or peddling or hawking the same is declared to be a violation of this chapter.

 No person shall by foot, animal, vehicle or other means go in or upon any private land or residence within the Town of Clarkstown for the purpose of soliciting an invitation or request for any of the purposes set forth in § 208-3 hereof.

 The fact that an owner or occupant has failed to post any sign or notice prohibiting solicitors or others from entry on his premises shall be construed as an invitation under § 208-3 hereof.

 No person shall engage in the business of selling or attempting to sell or solicit orders for the sale of any property or any services on any public street or public place.

-The hawking, peddling and soliciting orders for the sale of any personal property or any services within the Town of Clarkstown without having obtained a license therefor from the Town Clerk is prohibited.
-Additional authorization may be required in certain areas under private ownership.
+No person shall hawk, peddle or vend goods, wares or merchandise, or commodities or services, nor shall any person canvass or solicit subscriptions or orders for immediate or future delivery of any such goods, wares, merchandise or services within the Town of Clarkstown, without first having obtained a license therefor upon written application to the Town Clerk.
+Additional authorization may be required in certain locations under private ownership.

 This chapter shall not apply to: